satyakonmsft/skype-docs/Skype/SDN/articles/new-features.md

 ---
-title: New features in Skype for Business SDN Interface (Lync Server 2013 | Skype for Business 2015)
+title: New features in Skype for Business (Lync Server 2013 | Skype for Business 2015)

 ms.assetid: a0ef6ad8-c0a2-425f-b236-dc4907efa22b
 ---

-# New features in Skype for Business SDN Interface (Lync Server 2013 | Skype for Business 2015)
+# New features in Skype for Business (Lync Server 2013 | Skype for Business 2015)